West Africa's liver cancer cases linked to hepatitis | DW | 24.07.2021

 The prominence of hepatitis and liver cancer is not just limited to Gambia.
 In Nigeria, for example, an estimated 20 million people are living with hepatitis.

-The disease is spread through unscreened blood transfusion, contact with infected bodily fluids, sharing needles during drug use, and sex activity .
+The disease is spread through unscreened blood transfusions, contact with infected bodily fluids, sharing needles during drug use, and sexual activity .

 "We have a lot of cultural practices like ear piercings, chin tattoos and other beautification operations that facilitate the transmission of the virus using un sterilized instruments," she says.